webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 ** redis

 == To do ==
+* Upgrade to latest Ubuntu 14.04 LTS version, and their configured services for each VM types;
+** account
+** webat
+** mail
+* Make relying service to rely on local instance instead of hardcoded server from production:
+** E-mail relay configurations
+** Accounts system
 * Nutcracker Redis port forward on different ports, depending of its purpose ** Session storage, use default port; TCP 6379, forward to redis-sessions* ** Job queue, use default port +1; TCP 6380, forward to redis-jobs*